AmberELEC/website/docs/Installation.md

 #### OSX

-On OSX, [balenaEtcher](https://www.balena.io/etcher/) is known to work.
-You may also have success with the [rpi-imager](https://github.com/raspberrypi/rpi-imager).
+There's not a lot of experience from people flashing on Mac, but you may have success with the [rpi-imager](https://github.com/raspberrypi/rpi-imager).

 #### Linux